10 Reasons to Choose the School

 As globalisation becomes increasingly important, the opportunity to study abroad, and experience another culture is a rewarding and meaningful experience.
 Students have the opportunity to apply for an international elective placement with the guidance and support from International co-ordinators in midwifery and each field of nursing.

 Opportunities to take part and learn from leading research with internationally renowned researchers

 We produce internationally excellent research that informs healthcare policy, underpins nursing and midwifery education and practice, and makes real improvements for patients and their families.
-Our research is remarkably interdisciplinary and focuses on two key healthcare areas: Maternal and Child Health and Supportive and Palliative Care.
+Our research is remarkably interdisciplinary and focuses on two key healthcare areas: Maternal and Child Health and Chronic Illness and Palliative Care.

 Gain Insight from real service users and carers

 Users and carers function as co-educators, both in terms of teaching and guiding the research focus of the school.

 This initiative involves effective qualitative and consistent involvement of health service users and carers in the education and clinical development of nursing and midwifery students.
 The means that our teaching practices more effectively reflect the needs of contemporary healthcare.

 Our time as a student nurse or midwife can be greatly enriched through our School societies.
 These societies take part of numerous activities throughout the year.